ELhadratiOth/Cabinet-Medical/README.md

 4. **Database Setup**:
    - Ensure MySQL is installed and running.
-   - Create a database (db name : medicaleoffice) and configure the connection in the FastAPI app.
+   - Create a database (db name: `medicaloffice`) and configure the connection in the FastAPI app.

 ## Usage